Boomi, LP: Platform

 Boomi provides an integration platform as a service (iPaaS), which enables the connection of applications and data sources.
 It is a low-code development platform.
 The platform provides API, lifecycle management and event-driven architecture features for cloud integration.
 This includes an API Proxy, API Gateway and API Developer Portal.

 The platform also supports event-driven architectures.
 Boomi's EDA partners include Dell EMC and Solace as well as vendors specializing in message brokers, event meshes, streaming and pub/sub technology.
 The platform also offers integrations for Amazon SQS, Microsoft's Azure Service Bus services and Pivotal's RabbitMQ.

 After Boomi acquired Unifi Software, Boomi incorporated data discovery, catalog and preparation tools into its platform, and continues to offer Unifi as a stand-alone product.

 In August 2019, Boomi’s iPaaS was authorized by FedRAMP.

-Boomi's platform is currently being used by the American Cancer Society, Bank of America Merrill Lynch, Gilead Sciences, International Justice Mission, Novartis, Sky Group, University of Technology Sydney and Moderna.
+Competitors

-The ICoE service run by Boomi provides reusable frameworks and industry guidelines for integration.
+Boomi operates in the API and integration software segment alongside Workato, MuleSoft, and Microsoft.